-Fifth Week - Staff Development/Collaboration developed by site leadership committee
+Fifth Week - Staff Development/Collaboration developed by site leadership committee or Classroom Preparation as determined by site administration.

 - 10.5.6.4.1 Unit members may work with administration to determine collaboration content. - 10.5.6.4.2 During a school's WASC visitation year, or the year prior to the visitation, up to four (4) days may be granted by the District as minimum days for pupils consisting of 240 minutes of instruction.
 Unit members shall utilize the remainder of the regular workday for WASC. - 10.5.6.4.3 The Association and Superintendent may mutually agree to a special staff meeting as necessary. - 10.5.6.5 Back-to-School Nights.
 A minimum day of 240 minutes shall be held the day of the required back-to-school, report card or open house night, unless the site Principal and Campus Director agree it should be held the day after, and the following day is not a scheduled shortened pupil day.
 Back-to-school, report card or open house night shall not exceed three (3) hours per event. - 10.5.6.5.1 Article 10.5.6.5 does not apply to voluntary back-to-school, report card or open house nights. - 10.5.6.6 Assignments.
 Assignment shall refer to an assignment for pupil supervision or duties necessary for the operation of the event.
 Counselors are exempt from theses duties. - 10.5.6.6.1 The number of supervision or work assignments shall be no more than two (2) and shall be assigned to all unit members on an equitable basis.

 The District shall make a good faith effort to fill all non-paid work assignments on a volunteer basis.
-Graduation and baccalaureate shall be assigned to a unit member every third or every other year with no more than one third (1/3) of the staff being assigned for graduation and baccalaureate.
-If additional staff is needed, a unit member may volunteer to have graduation count as one of their two assigned duties.
-An assignment that exceeds three (3) hours shall be counted as two (2) assignments.
-No assignment shall count for more than two (2) assignments.
-An event on Saturday, Sunday, or non-work day or off campus events shall be on a voluntary basis and shall count as two (2) assignments, exclusive of graduation or baccalaureate.
-Paid assignment shall count as a supervision or work assignment when the unit member makes a request of administration that a paid duty count as one of their required supervision or work assignments.
-If the request is granted the unit member will not be paid for this duty.

-10.5.6.6.1.1 Teachers assigned to continuation schools will be assigned to graduation each year.
+- 10.5.6.6.1.1 Graduation and baccalaureate shall be assigned to a unit member every third or every other year with no more than one third (1/3) of the staff being assigned for graduation and baccalaureate.
+If additional staff is needed, a unit member may volunteer to have graduation count as one of their two assigned duties. - 10.5.6.6.1.2 An assignment that exceeds three (3) hours shall be counted as two (2) assignments. - 10.5.6.6.1.3 An event on Saturday, Sunday, or non-work day or off campus events shall be on a voluntary basis and shall count as two (2) assignments, exclusive of graduation or baccalaureate. - 10.5.6.6.1.4 An assignment on a Saturday, Sunday, non-work day, or off campus event shall not exceed three (3) hours. - 10.5.6.6.1.5 Paid assignment shall count as a supervision or work assignment when the unit member makes a request of administration that a paid duty count as one of their required supervision or work assignments.
+If the request is granted the unit member will not be paid for this duty. - 10.5.6.6.1.6 Teachers assigned to the Alternative Education Center will be assigned to graduation each year. - 10.5.6.6.1.7 Active participation on the following official District or site committee will count for two (2) required assignments for the year, exclusive of graduation or baccalaureate: - School Site Council - School Site Safety Committee